The timeline control shows entries (such as objects, events, or posts) in chronological order.

 - Manual post: A person actively posts to the timeline (or to another place that supplies updates to the timeline).

-- Post triggered by user action: The post is triggered by something a person does (such as creating a poll in SAP Jam, adding a document to a group, or uploading an attachment).
+- Post triggered by user action: The post is triggered by something a person does (such as creating an object, adding a note, or uploading an attachment).

-(Followed by a preview of the document, if available)
+(Followed by an optional preview of the document, if available)

-(Followed by a preview of the blog post)
+(Followed by an optional preview of the note)

 Julie Armstrong added the picture our_team.jpg